LtSnakePlissken/Q/docs/how-to-setup-rootnode.md

 This way, a new private key is generated and stored in keystore directory encrypted with password from pwd.txt file.
 In our example, *0xb3FF24F818b0ff6Cc50de951bcB8f86b52287DAc* (**you will have a different value**) is the address corresponding to the newly generated private key.

-Alternatively, you can generate a secret key pair and according file on this [page](https://vanity-eth.tk/) and save it to the keystore directory manually.
+*Alternatively*, you can generate a secret key pair and according file [here](https://vanity-eth.tk/) and save it to the keystore directory manually.
 Also you may use `create-geth-private-key.js` script in js-tools dir.

 Whether you chose to provide your own vanity keys or use the above command to create a keypair, please ensure that the directory `/keystore` contains the following files: